Shortcodes

 If we take a closer look at how web pages are structured, a clear pattern emerges.
 Most of them are built with familiar building blocks: a header, a main section, and a footer.
 Inside those sections, you’ll usually find child elements like navigation menus, sidebars, buttons, links and more.

-Because instead of locking you into a hardcoded layout that requires coding to change, Alpha uses shortcodes to build and customize content.
+Alpha, instead of locking you into a hardcoded layout that requires coding to change, uses shortcodes to build and customize content.

 Shortcodes are small, reusable templates designed for a specific purpose.
-For example, the warning message you see on the homepage?
-That’s generated by a shortcode.
+Everything you see in the homepage is generated by a shortcode.

 To put it simply, imagine you want to draw the same cat on multiple pages, but in different spots.
 Instead of drawing it by hand every time, I hand you a rubber stamp of the cat.
 You just decide where to place it on each page.